Holcaspis brevicula: Distribution

-The Eyrewell Forest area has dry, stony, free-draining soils, and its original vegetation area was probably kānuka (Kunzea serotina) shrubland and forest up to 10 m high, with some tōtara (Podocarpus totara).
+The Eyrewell Forest area has dry, stony, free-draining soils, and its original vegetation area was probably kānuka (Kunzea) shrubland and forest up to 10 m high, with some tōtara (Podocarpus totara).
 This habitat was widely burnt off by Polynesian and European settlers, and now exists on the Canterbury Plains only as small fragments, less than 20 ha.
 There are several such fragments in the Eyrewell area, the largest being the 16 ha Spencer-Bower Reserve.
 All are on private land, some protected by a QEII covenant, except for the Eyrewell Scientific Reserve (2.4 ha), which is administered by the Department of Conservation.

 The poor soil at Eyrewell was considered unsuitable for agriculture and used mainly for sheep farming.
 Between 1928 and 1932, the 30 foot tall mānuka (Leptospermum scoparium) forest at Eyrewell was cleared and the 6764 ha Eyrewell Forest plantation of introduced Monterey pine (Pinus radiata) was established.
 Most of the area has been in plantation forestry ever since, with blocks of trees being felled in rotation approximately every 27 years.
 Some of the older blocks had an understory of kānuka up to 4 m high and most included native shrubs, herbs, and mosses, despite regular tree felling and replanting.

 Holcaspis brevicula was present in kānuka forest at the time it was knocked down and interplanted with pine trees, and has persisted in the regularly-felled plantation forest.
 At the same time it has disappeared from the remaining fragments of nearby kānuka forest, which appear to be too small, increasingly degraded, and browsed by sheep to support populations of the beetle.
 Intensive searching and pitfall trapping in remnant kānuka forest, pine plantation, and adjacent pasture, comprising 57,494 trap days over 2000–2005, captured five more specimens of H. brevicula.
 All were found in the pine forest.
 Three more specimens, collected between 1956 and 1967, were located in the Forest Research Insect Collection.
-All the ten known specimens of this beetle came from the Eyrewell Forest, which thus contains the only known population of this species.
+All the ten known specimens of this beetle came from the Eyrewell Forest, which thus contained the only known population of this species.